Wales Green Party: Organisation, leadership and representation

-As of 2023, the Wales Green Party is represented internally within the GPEW by Adam Turner and John Matthews, on the Green Party Regional Council (GPRC).
+As of 2026, Wales Green Party is represented by David Griffin on the Green Party Council, with the second Wales seat being currently vacant.

 In April 2023, one of the Wales Green Party's Co-Deputy Leaders, Amerjit Kaur-Dhaliwal, stepped down from their role, saying that "volunteering at this time has become a luxury I can no longer afford, given the cost-of-living crises."

 Leadership history

-Pippa Bartolotti became Wales Green party leader in January 2012.
-She stood (unsuccessfully) for the leadership of the GPEW later that year.
-After four years of leadership, Bartolotti decided against standing for a further term as leader in the 2015 Leadership election which was won by Alice Hooker-Stroud, while Hannah Pudner became deputy leader.
-Alice was then re-elected in 2016 along with Grenville Ham and a returning Pippa Bartolotti as deputy leaders.
-Alice resigned in 2017, stating that her position had become "untenable" due to the voluntary nature of the role.

-Alice was succeeded in early 2017 by Grenville Ham.
-Grenville defected to Plaid Cymru in late 2018 citing the party's vote to remain a part of the Green Party of England and Wales rather than to become an independent party (as the Scottish Greens had previously done) as his reason.
-Like Alice, Grenville described his position as "untenable".
-Mirka Virtanen was elected deputy leader in 2016 to begin in 2017, replacing Pippa Bartolotti, and Benjamin Smith was co-opted to the vacant deputy leader role in July 2017.
+Pippa Bartolotti became Wales Green Party Leader in January 2012.
+She stood unsuccessfully for the leadership of the Green Party of England and Wales later that year.
+After four years of leadership, Bartolotti decided against standing for a further term as Leader in 2015.
+The leadership election was won by Alice Hooker-Stroud, with Hannah Pudner becoming Deputy Leader.
+Hooker-Stroud was then re-elected in 2016 along with Grenville Ham and Pippa Bartolotti as Deputy Leaders.
+Hooker-Stroud resigned in 2017, stating that her position had become untenable due to the voluntary nature of the role.
+Hooker-Stroud was succeeded in early 2017 by Ham.
+Ham defected to Plaid Cymru in late 2018 citing the party's vote to remain a part of the Green Party of England and Wales instead of becoming an independent party like the Scottish Greens.
+Mirka Virtanen was elected Deputy Leader in 2016 to begin in 2017, replacing Bartolotti, and Benjamin Smith was co-opted to the vacant Deputy Leader role in July 2017.

-Anthony Slaughter (former deputy leader) was named the leader of the Wales Green Party in December 2018, beating Mirka Virtanen (deputy leader at the time) and Alex Harris in the leadership election.
-Duncan Rees was elected deputy leader.
-Mirka was co-opted back into the deputy leader role until December 2019.
+Anthony Slaughter who was formerly Deputy Leader was named the Leader of Wales Green Party in December 2018, beating Virtanen who was Deputy Leader at the time and Alex Harris.
+Duncan Rees was elected Deputy Leader.
+Mirka was co-opted back into the Deputy Leader role until December 2019.
 Lauren James was selected to replace her in April 2020.